 elsewhere, here, on the ground

-Elsewhere, here, on the ground: 1 is a digital collage from an ongoing series.
-First produced for the Marsh Lane Billboard Project (East Street Arts) curated by Marion Harrison it was visible by the ring roads in the centre of Leeds by Mabgate from December 2019 to January 2020.
+Elsewhere, here, on the ground: 1 was a digital collage produced for the Marsh Lane Billboard Project (East Street Arts) curated by Marion Harrison it was visible by the ring roads in the centre of Leeds by Mabgate from December 2019 to January 2020.

 The ground.
 The place we sink our feet, dig for victory, dance, rest our souls.
 Host to cliches, celebration, lament, changing directions, patterns.
 Sometimes unstable, always shifting... in our memories scenes merge recalled through small details;